lesonly/ISNet/README.md

 ## training
 you may revise the `TAG` and `SAVEPATH` defined in the *train.py*.
 After the preparation, run this command
 ```
-'CUDA_VISIBLE_DEVICES=0,…… python -m torch.distributed.launch --nproc_per_node=4 train.py -b 16'
+'CUDA_VISIBLE_DEVICES=0,1,…… python -m torch.distributed.launch --nproc_per_node=x train.py -b 16'
 ```
-make sure  that the GPU memory is enough (the original training is conducted on four NVIDIA RTX 2080Ti (11G) card with the batch size of 64).
+make sure that the GPU memory is enough (You can adjust the batch according to the GPU memory).

 ## test
 After the preparation, run this commond to generate the final saliency maps.